MrigankaArya/The-Floor-Is-Lava/README.md

 	Particle Systems: Uses the three.js sprites class to create and move the fire particles on the screen.
 The particles are removed from the particle system object when they reach a certain height randomized to 1.5 units above lava height.
 The systems spawn randomly every 10 game ticks provided that the previous system has finished it's life.

+	On-screen control panel: This is mostly HTML and JQuery stuff.

+	Gameplay: Also HTML and JQuery stuff.
+We update counts in various events in the code.

 How do you play?:
 	Players move with the WASD keys and jump using Spacebar.
-The panning is done using the mouse, and the lava flow is turned off by clicking on the wheel at the other end of the room using the mouse cursor.
+The panning is done using the mouse (drag it to the left or right edge of the screen to turn the player's head), and the lava flow is turned off by finding the wheel at the other end of the room, centering it on the screen, and clicking.

 	The aim of the game is to reach the other end of the room and activate the lava wheel while avoiding the lava.